 Security of this website is very important to me.
-As a software developer with more than 30 years of professional experience, and more than a decade in software security, I've seen the amount of damage that can occur when a programmer doesn't make security the primary focus as they're creating a website.
+As a software developer with more than 30 years of professional experience, and more than a decade in software security, I've seen the amount of damage that can occur when a programmer doesn't make security their primary focus as they're creating a website.
 The results can be catastrophic.

 For that reason, as I've created the site I have made security priority number one.
 From the very first steps of selecting a hosting service through picking page templates and code libraries, the first consideration is always security.
 For that reason, very little of this site actually uses publicly available code.
 Far too many open source and other free software solutions are lacking from a security standpoint, as the majority of software developers are either completely untrained, or poorly trained in security.
 Every week multiple sites are compromised because of flaws in code that the site's developers didn't write or didn't vet properly.
 My belief is that most freely available code is best avoided when possible.
 So aside from the basic page template (which should be safe) I've coded the site completely from scratch with security in mind from day one, not bolted-on and retrofitted into the site afterwards.
 The security implications of every line of code were considered before they were added.

 Over nearly ten years at my last full-time job one of my primary responsibilities was security -- from coding, to training, to auditing.
 I couldn't tell you how much time I spent learning which coding techniques are good and which are bad (and why!), and the methods that hackers use to get into data on websites.
 Even though I had been developing software for nearly three decades before I became involved with that project, I was naive.
 But I learned so, so much, and have applied that knowledge in every aspect of the creation of not only this site but all of the software I'm involved with at any level.
 Everything I do goes beyond what is considered best practice.
 And I continue to spend more than a few hours every week researching industry trends and vulnerabilities, and apply what I learn here.

 I'm doing everything I can to protect your data.
 A few basic examples...